JanssenProject/jans/docs/admin/install/vm-install/vm-requirements.md

 ## Setting Up Static IP Address

 Janssen Server must be deployed on a server or VM with static IP address.

+### Ubuntu

 Steps listed below show how to setup static IP address on an Ubuntu Server.
-Steps and commands to setup static IP on various operating systems differ.

-### Select the network interface
+#### Select the network interface

 ```text
 ip link